We welcome your application for admission to the St. Catherine University Master of Science in Nursing (MSN): Nursing Informatics program.

 - In your opinion, what are the most pressing health care concerns that should be addressed by nurse informaticists?

-If you have already submitted the application form, you may upload your personal statement via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
-Please include your full name at the top of the statement.
+If you have already submitted the application form, you may upload your admission essay via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
+Please include your full name at the top of the essay.

-If you wish to submit the personal statement prior to the application, or if you are unable to upload the document to your Application Status page, you may send the statement as an attachment via email to email@example.com with “MSN Personal Statement” in the subject line.
+If you wish to submit the admission essay prior to the application, or if you are unable to upload the document to your Application Status page, you may send the essay as an attachment via email to firstname.lastname@example.org with “MSN Admission Essay” in the subject line.

 Submit a current résumé highlighting professional and volunteer experiences.